Elizabeth Jane Weston: Biography and early life

-Elizabeth's work
+Weston's work

-Elizabeth's work gained the attention of many scholars because of her expertise in Latin verse and prose.
+Weston's work gained the attention of many scholars because of her expertise in Latin verse and prose.
 Among the scholars were Silesian nobles, Georgics Martinius Von Baldhoven and Nicolas Maius, with both of whom she developed friendships.
-Baldhoven tirelessly supported Elizabeth's work, urging her to publish it.
-In 1602, Baldhoven published Elizabeth's work, Poemata, in two volumes, out of his own money.
+Baldhoven tirelessly supported Weston's work, urging her to publish it.
+In 1602, Baldhoven published Weston's work, Poemata, in two volumes, out of his own money.
 The volume included epitaphs, idyllic reveries, odes to Emperor Rudolf II (originally sent to him with the intention of convincing him to lend money), and odes to herself.
 In 1606, her second volume of work, Parthenicon Libri III, which means, maidenly writings, was published in three volumes.
 It included epigrams, elegies, letters of appeals to officials, poems about the flood in Prague, and fables of Aesop.
-This work also includes a large section of an exchange of letters written to and by Elizabeth.
-Elizabeth made a name for herself by being one of the best neo-Latin poets of her time but also by having her work published in her own name.
-Elizabeth's writing included secular verse, classical knowledge, myth, history, and occasional verse, and touched on female traits of chastity and modesty.
+This work also includes a large section of an exchange of letters written to and by Weston.
+Weston made a name for herself by being one of the best neo-Latin poets of her time but also by having her work published in her own name.
+Weston's writing included secular verse, classical knowledge, myth, history, and occasional verse, and touched on female traits of chastity and modesty.

-While not much more is known about Elizabeth's life after these publications, Ballard posits that her husband was still alive in 1605 because of the epistle she wrote, Prague Nonis Marii, which was published the following year.
+While not much more is known about Weston's life after these publications, Ballard posits that her husband was still alive in 1605 because of the epistle she wrote, Prague Nonis Marii, which was published the following year.

 Influence

 During her lifetime, many humanists across Europe, including Jan Dousa, celebrated her poetic achievement.
-Some decades later, John Evelyn praised Elizabeth as, with Sir Thomas More, the best of neo-Latin poets.
+Some decades later, John Evelyn praised Weston as, with Sir Thomas More, the best of neo-Latin poets.

 Death and legacy

-Elizabeth died in 1612, and contemporary epitaphs say she died of consumption (not in childbirth).
+Weston died in 1612, and contemporary epitaphs say she died of consumption (not in childbirth).
 She is buried in St. Thomas' Church in Malá Strana in Prague.